 First, some information on the company.

 Blooom was founded by Chris Costello, Kevin Conard, and Randy AufDerHeide.
 Costello and Conard are the finance folks, AufDerHeide brings the tech.
 Costello is a Certified Financial Planner, previously co-founded an investment advisor firm with $500 million in assets under management, and has also worked with wealthy individual clients.
-Conard has 15 years of working with clients at another firm. blooom recently raised a $9.15 million Series B investment in February of 2017.
+Conard has 15 years of working with clients at another firm. blooom raised a $9.15 million Series B investment in February of 2017.

 Free 401(k) 5-Minute Analysis

 The analysis is really fast – enter in your birthday (to determine your age) and then the age you wish to retire.